berberman/nvfetcher/README.md

 For details of the library, documentation of released versions is available on [Hackage](https://hackage.haskell.org/package/nvfetcher), and of master is on our [github pages](https://nvfetcher.berberman.space).

-## Limitations

-There is no way to check the equality over version sources and fetchers, so If you change either of them in a package, you will need to rebuild everything, i.e. run `nvfetcher clean` to remove shake databsae, to make sure that our build system works correctly.
-We could automate this process, for example, calculate the hash of the configuration file and bump `shakeVersion` to trigger the rebuild.
-However, this shouldn't happen frequently and we want to minimize the changes, so it's left for you to do manually.

-> Adding or removing a package doesn't require such rebuild

 ## Contributing